JuliaPy/PyCall.jl/README.md

 or call `PyDict(o::PyObject)` on a dictionary object `o`.
-By default, a `PyDict` is an `Any => Any` dictionary (or actually `PyAny => PyAny`) that performs runtime type inference, but if your Python dictionary has known, fixed types you can insteady use `PyDict{K,V}` given the key and value types `K` and `V` respectively.
+By default, a `PyDict` is an `Any => Any` dictionary (or actually `PyAny => PyAny`) that performs runtime type inference, but if your Python dictionary has known, fixed types you can instead use `PyDict{K,V}` given the key and value types `K` and `V` respectively.

 Currently, passing Julia dictionaries to Python makes a copy of the Julia